Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Discretionary.
 2 weeks' notice.

 Lets the landlord evict a perpetrator of domestic abuse where their partner or another household member has left and is unlikely to return.
 This ground is principally aimed at protecting victims who have fled.
-It is technically available to private landlords, but the realistic users are social landlords and registered providers — the evidential burden and risk of getting it wrong are high.
+According to housing law practitioners, it is technically available to private landlords, but the realistic users are social landlords and registered providers — the evidential burden and risk of getting it wrong are high.

 Other grounds in brief